Sathish-M-R/talk-llama-fast/README.md

 ```

 - Notice: that \wav2lip\ was installed inside \SillyTavern-extras\modules\ folder.
 That's important.
-- I updated xtts bats and silly-tavern extras bat.
-Now they have conda activate command.
 - Edit xtts_wav2lip.bat, change `--output` from c:\\DATA\\LLM\\SillyTavern-Extras\\tts_out\\ to actual path where your \\SillyTavern-Extras\\tts_out\\ dir is located.
 Don't forget the trailing slashes here.
 - Optional: edit talk-llama-wav2lip.bat, change params if needed (params description is below).
 - Install ffmpeg, put into your PATH environment (info: https://phoenixnap.com/kb/ffmpeg-windows).
 Then download h264 codec .dll of required version from https://github.com/cisco/openh264/releases and put to /system32 or /ffmpeg/bin dir.
 In my case for Windows 11 it was openh264-1.8.0-win64.dll.
 Wav2lip will work without this dll but will print an error.
-- UPD: In \SillyTavern-extras\modules\wav2lip\server_wav2lip.py at line 29 change `xtts_play_allowed_path = "c:\\DATA\\LLM\\xtts\\xtts_play_allowed.txt"` to your actual path to this file.
-This txt file is located where you extracted the talk-llama-fast-v0.1.x.zip in \xtts\ folder.
-I will move this to .bat params later.

 ## Running
 - In /SillyTavern-extras/ run `silly_extras.bat`.
 Wait until it downloads wav2lip checkpoint and makes face detection for new video if needed.